RedisJSON/RedisJSON/docs/docs/path.md

 ## Legacy path syntax

-JSON v1 had the following path implementation.
+RedisJSON v1 had the following path implementation.
 JSON v2 still supports this legacy path in addition to JSONPath.

 Paths always begin at the root of a Redis JSON value.
 The root is denoted by a period character (`.`).
 For paths that reference the root's children, it is optional to prefix the path with the root.

-JSON supports both dot notation and bracket notation for object key access.
+Redis JSON supports both dot notation and bracket notation for object key access.
 The following paths refer to _headphones_, which is a child of _inventory_ under the root:

 *   `.inventory.headphones`
 *   `inventory["headphones"]`